-Coronavirus: US advises citizens against travelling to India citing ‘very high level’ of infection
+Coronavirus: Uttar Pradesh moves SC against Allahabad High Court’s lockdown order

-Migrant workers are leaving Delhi after the AAP government imposed a six-day lockdown in the national Capital.
+The US advised its citizens to avoid travelling to India citing a ‘very high level of Covid-19’ in the country.

 The United States on Monday advised its citizens to avoid travelling to India citing a “very high level of Covid-19” in the country.
 The United Kingdom too, has put India on its travel “red list”.